 Mount Sinai home prices are not only among the most expensive in New York, but Mount Sinai real estate also consistently ranks among the most expensive in America.

-Mount Sinai is a decidedly white-collar town, with fully 89.35% of the workforce employed in white-collar jobs, well above the national average.
+Mount Sinai is a decidedly white-collar town, with fully 88.84% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Mount Sinai is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Mount Sinai who work in sales jobs (17.43%), office and administrative support (14.12%), and teaching (10.77%).
+There are especially a lot of people living in Mount Sinai who work in sales jobs (14.81%), office and administrative support (12.69%), and management occupations (12.01%).

-One of the nice things about Mount Sinai is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Mount Sinai is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Even though Mount Sinai is a smaller town, it has many people who hop on public transportation – mostly the train for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.

-The per capita income in Mount Sinai in 2010 was $45,360, which is wealthy relative to New York and the nation.
-This equates to an annual income of $181,440 for a family of four.
+The per capita income in Mount Sinai in 2010 was $43,881, which is wealthy relative to New York and the nation.
+This equates to an annual income of $175,524 for a family of four.
+However, Mount Sinai contains both very wealthy and poor people as well.

+Mount Sinai is a somewhat ethnically-diverse town.
 The people who call Mount Sinai home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mount Sinai residents report their race to be White, followed by Asian.
 Mount Sinai also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.32% of the town’s residents.
-Important ancestries of people in Mount Sinai include Irish, German, Polish, and Russian.
+People of Hispanic or Latino origin account for 12.40% of the town’s residents.
+Important ancestries of people in Mount Sinai include Irish, German, Polish, and English.

 The most common language spoken in Mount Sinai is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Spanish and Italian.